 The most common provisional cast-on technique seems to be the crochet method shown in this popular Pink Knits tutorial.
 However, the technique I learned, and prefer, is a staggeringly simple one that requires just one knitting needle and scrap yarn - no crochet hook or other tools needed.
 You can find a tutorial for it here - although I recall there is a more detailed one out there which I can’t seem to find at the moment, but will link to when I do.

 The cast-on method I use for sock cuffs and hat brims, is a variation of the long-tail cast-on.
 It is sometimes called the German Twisted Cast-On, or the Old Norwegian Cast-On.
 A detailed video tutorial is available from Very Pink Knits.

 I like to use this increase for circular yoke designs, for darts/shaping, and in other instances when I want the increase to look as close to invisible as possible.
 One of the easier increase techniques to master, the Lifted Increase calls for knitting into the same stitch twice: The first time normally, the second time from the row below.
 You can find a clear video tutorial here.

 Knit 3 (or 5) stitches into 1

-I love using multiple-stitch increases to create botanical motifs in my knits.
-There are surprisingly few tutorials on this particular technique, so I will try to make my own down the line.
-For now, see this video from WEBS.
+Several of my accessory patterns use this technique.
+See this video from WEBS for a tutorial.
 The technique is demonstrated in the English style of knitting, but should hopefully still be clear to Continental Knitters!

 Garments: Wrap & Turn